dispel/jak/docs/index.rst

 .. warning::

-   jak is not ready yet.
-You are welcome to try jak, but we highly recommend against using it on any actual secrets yet!
+  jaks encryption works.
+But use is under your own responsibility.
+I would highly recommend you take the auto-commit hook on a dry run before actually relying on it.